Manage Exchanges: G4

 Exchanges via Interaction

 To this point, you are able to exist in society.
 But that does not mean you are fully satisfied.
 No man is an island and wholly self-sufficient.
-We are interdependent, and others are invariably involved in providing what you want in society.
+We are all interdependent and others are invariably involved to some degree in providing what each of us wants.

-To get needed or desired items or services from them, you have to interact with them.
-Of course, they are in exactly the same situation, so they want to interact with you.
-In those interactions, if you give someone what they want, they will likely give you what you want either based on an economic or financial exchange, or through reciprocity
+To get needed or desired items or services, you have to interact with others.
+Of course, others are in exactly the same situation and they want to interact with you.
+In those interactions, if you give someone what they want, they will likely give you what you want either based on an economic or financial exchange, or through an innate urge for reciprocity.

-The qualifier here, related to community-centredness, is proposed as jointly.
-Each party must gain from the exchange.
-Unless both parties feel their own self-interest is served, then the exchange will not happen and the interaction may even break down.
+Exchange brings to the fore a recognition that even a dyed-in -the-wool individualist must so often operate jointly, collectively, in tandem, together or mutually.
+The qualifier here, related to this community-centredness, is proposed as «cooperatively».
+Both parties must voluntarily interact and find a way to gain from the exchange.
+Unless everyone feels their own self-interest is served, then the exchange will not happen and interaction may even break down.

 In comparing the four tetrads the following factors appear to differentiate exchange and interaction: